HomeWyomingNotice Requirements

 All Wyoming construction mechanic lien notices should be served by certified mail, return receipt requested, or by personal delivery with documented proof of receipt.
 Maintaining a detailed log of all notices sent is essential for protecting mechanic lien and bond claim rights.

-National Lien & Bond provides attorney-backed compliance and recovery services to help Wyoming construction professionals meet all notice requirements and protect their payment rights.
+National Lien & Bond provides attorney-network compliance and recovery services to help Wyoming construction professionals meet all notice requirements and protect their payment rights.

 Frequently Asked Questions